adityavs14/Hierarchical-MARL/README.md

 ## Training subpolicies

+Navigate to the directory of either `3policy` or `4policy`, depending on which version of the experiment you want to run.
 To train the subpolicies as defined in the paper run the following:
 ```
-cd ./3policy/subpolicies
+cd 3policy
-python3 -u train_subpolicies.py
+python3 -u subpolicies/train_subpolicies.py
 ```

-The models will be saved at `models/train_subpolicies`.
-Copy this and paste it in `3policy/master` and rename the folder `train_subpolicies` to `subpolicies_default`.
+The models will be saved at `saved_subpolicies/sub`.

 ## Training master policy
-Once the subpolicies have been trained and moved to the `master` directory, we can train the master policy.
+Once the subpolicies have been trained, we can train the master policy.
 Run the following:
 ```
-cd ./3policy/master
-python3 -u train_master.py
+python3 -u master/train_master.py
 ```
 ## Evaluation and metrics
 To see the final score and the metrics defined run the following:
 ```
-cd ./3policy/master
-python3 -u evaluation_metrics.py submission.py output
+python3 -u master/evaluation_metrics.py master/submission.py output
 ```
-This will use the `submission.py` already defined and save the results to a directory `output`
+This will use the `submission.py` already defined in the `master` directory and save the results to a directory `output`.

 ### Above defined steps are similar for `4policy` version as well and can be run by just replacing `3policy` with `4policy`